 - Open wounds, cuts, bruises, or other unexplained injuries

 Preventing Nursing Home Neglect

-The best things nursing homes can do is make sure patients are being treated by experienced, well-trained staff members.
+The best thing nursing homes can do is make sure patients are being treated by experienced, well-trained staff members.
 All too often, nursing homes try to save money by not doing background checks or not taking the time to properly train staff.
 Training, along with adequate staffing, can ensure that patients get the care they need.

 Falls and suffocation from the bed are two serious events that can happen suddenly in nursing homes.
-That is why nursing home should thoroughly evaluate patients and determine which ones have mobility issues.
+That is why nursing homes should thoroughly evaluate patients and determine which ones have mobility issues.
 These patients should have assistance available as needed.
 They should also be checked on frequently.

 Safety and sanitary issues are also a concern.
-Nursing home residents who are immobile should be turned frequently to prevent bed sores.
+Nursing home residents who are immobile should be turned frequently to prevent bedsores.
 For safety reasons, mattresses should be flush with the bed frame or rails to prevent suffocation.

 Patients should be checked often for changes to mental and physical health.
 Any medical concerns should be promptly addressed.

 Family members can do their part, as well.
-They should visit their loved one frequently and note any changes in appearance or health.
+They should visit their loved ones frequently and note any changes in appearance or health.
 Those with concerns should discuss them with nursing home staff.
 By taking an active role in maintaining their loved one’s health and dignity, they can prevent neglect and abuse from occurring.